Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Preliminaries

-We will later use the following convergence results of the nonlinear PCG methods. \begin{theorem}[Theorem 10.2, \cite{Vassilevski.P2008}] Assume that $\hat{B}_k[\cdot]$ satisfies~\eqref{ine:hatB_invA}, and $\tilde{B}_k[\cdot]$ is implemented by $n$ iterations of Algorithm~\ref{alg:nonlinear-CG} with $\hat{B}_k[\cdot]$ as the preconditioner, then the following convergence rate estimate holds,
+Then we have the following convergence result for the nonlinear PCG methods which we will use later. \begin{theorem}[Theorem 10.2, \cite{Vassilevski.P2008}] Assume that $\hat{B}_k[\cdot]$ satisfies~\eqref{ine:hatB_invA} and that $\tilde{B}_k[\cdot]$ is implemented by $n$ iterations of Algorithm~\ref{alg:nonlinear-CG} with $\hat{B}_k[\cdot]$ as the preconditioner.
+Then the following convergence rate estimate holds:

 \end{theorem}